openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 }
 ```

-The following shows examples of claims path queries and the respective selected
+The following shows examples of claims path pointeres and the respective selected
 claims:

 - `["name"]`: The claim `name` with the value `Arthur Dent` is selected.